FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/Functionality/Scripting and automation.md

 # 🟩 Core Essentials
-Features Necessary to do perform the required function
+*Features present or expected in a basic CAM package and necessary to perform the required tasks*

 - Python or macro support

 # 🟨 Professional Grade
-Features present in the state-of-the art applications and expected
+*Features usually present or expected in the state-of-the art applications*

 - Parametric workflows

 # 🟦 Next-Level CAM
-Features that would exceed industry standard
+*Features that would exceed industry standard*

 - Support for headless batch jobs
 - Support for integration into other workflows